pachyderm/pachyderm/examples/spouts/EmailSentimentAnalyzer/README.md

    Sometimes it'll take the spout a little bit of time to reopen`/pfs/out` after out code closes it for a commit;
    the backoff is insurance.
 1. It saves each email in a file with the `mbox` extension, which is the standard extension for Unix emails.
-   "eml" is also commonly used, but is a slightly different format than what we use here. ' Each `mbox` file contains one email.
+   `eml` is also commonly used, but is a slightly different format than what we use here.
+   Each `mbox` file contains one email.

 ### sentimentalist